stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 Note that direct NIO buffers generally do not support the optional bulk methods.

-Existing code that transforms to/from byte buffers is refactored using the new utility methods, e.g. shaders.
+Existing code that transforms to/from byte buffers is refactored using the new utility methods, e.g. shader SPIV code.

-As a further convenience for applying updates to push constants (or to uniform buffers) the following method is used to insert data into a buffer:
+As a further convenience for applying updates to push constants (or to uniform buffers) the following method can be used to insert data into a buffer:

 ```java
 public static void insert(int index, Bufferable data, ByteBuffer bb) {